 Generally, it’s made up of things like: smoking rates, how physically fit people are, whether people are out of work due to illness. and even how long people live.
 Organisations around us collect all this information to guide how they invest in and design local services and support.

-What we plan to do
+What we did

-If those two things don’t match up, then the next step is to work with you to think about how we might start measuring such things on a really local level.
-How we can start asking better questions and how we can go on to use this information in a better way – using it to design support, products and services that actually impact those measures that you have told us are important.
+In Summer 2024, we will work with residents to think about how we might start measuring on a local level.
+And how we can use this information to design support, products and services that impact the measures residents told us are important.

 Want to find out more?